 - Place rack in center of oven then preheat to 425 degrees.
 Line a baking sheet with parchment paper, lightly coat with cooking spray then set aside.

-- Place a large skillet over medium heat then add butter.
+- Place a large skillet over medium heat then add 1 Tbsp of butter.
 Once butter has melted, add chopped spinach then cover and let cook 2 minutes.
 Uncover and continue cooking until spinach has wilted and become dark green.
-Add eggs, milk, salt and pepper then stir until eggs are completely cooked—approximately 3–5 minutes.

 - Remove from heat then let cool completely.
 If you are in a big rush, place in the freezer approximately for 5 minutes until eggs are completely cool.
 Unfold and roll the puff pastry sheet on a lightly floured surface into a 16" x 16" square.

-- If necessary, remove excess moisture from the egg-spinach mixture using paper towels to blot.
-Place egg mixture in center of puff pastry.
+- Place egg mixture in center of puff pastry.
 Form a 4" wide line running the entire width of the pastry and leave a 1" border along left and right sides.
 Sprinkle cheese over eggs.

 - Brush around perimeter of dough with egg wash then fold the top edge of dough all the way up and over the filling.
 Brush top of dough with egg wash then fold the other side of the dough to overlap the first.